|Nutrition Facts (per serving)|

 Use grits, stone-ground cornmeal, or polenta in this easy recipe.

 Fry the chilled sliced polenta or grits in a little butter and serve it with a topping of red beans, creamed chicken or turkey, shrimp, or a red sauce.
-Try it with tomato gravy!
+Try it with tomato gravy.

-- 3 tablespoons melted butter, divided
+3 tablespoons unsalted butter, melted, divided

-- 1/4 teaspoon paprika
+1/4 teaspoon paprika

-- 6 cups boiling water
+6 cups boiling water

-- 2 cups polenta, stone-ground cornmeal, or grits
+2 cups polenta, stone-ground cornmeal, or grits

 2 teaspoons salt

 Grease the inside of the crock pot with 1 tablespoon of the butter.

 Measure the remaining ingredients and add them to slow cooker with remaining butter.
-Stir well.

 Cover and cook on low for 6 to 9 hours (3 to 4 hours on high), stirring occasionally.

 If desired, transfer the polenta or grits mixture to a greased loaf pan.

-Fried polenta or grits cakes make a tasty base for chicken a la king, creamy shrimp or seafood dishes, or a meaty stew or chili.
+Fried polenta or grits cakes make a tasty base for chicken à la king, creamy shrimp or seafood dishes, or a meaty stew or chili.